Skip to content

 These sit under Architecture & Decisions and Reference in the docs and are cross-linked from HOWTOs and runbooks wherever the framework is used.

-• The Environment Guard Framework makes those profiles real by enforcing environment, scope, timing, and approvals in automation.
+• The Environment Guard Framework makes lane boundaries, approvals, scope, and timing enforceable in automation.

-• NetBox acts as the source of truth for inventory and addressing so guardrails always operate on a consistent view of the estate.
+• NetBox remains the source of truth for inventory and addressing where platform automation depends on it.

-• Every meaningful change, especially in prod, is intentional, governed, and traceable through CID-tagged artefacts.
+• Each meaningful run is intentional, governed, and traceable through CID-tagged run records.